DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer advanced shipping notice.md

 # Customer advanced shipping notice (ASN)

-EDI customers may require an advanced shipping notice (ASN) for an order.
+EDI customers may require an advanced shipping notice (ASN) for a sales order.

 > Note: Customer advanced shipping notice can also be sent for a sales order not created via EDI.